 The frequency deviation must always be larger than the maximum frequency drift for the demodulator to be able to demodulate the signal.
-The minimum frequency deviation $(f{DEVmin})$ is equal to the baudrate, according to the specification on page 2.
+The minimum frequency deviation ( $f{DEVmin}$ ) is equal to the baudrate, according to the electrical characteristic's.
 This means that the frequency deviation has to be at least equal to the baudrate plus the maximum frequency drift.